jarviscanada/jarvis_data_eng_steve/README.md

 # Steven Liu .
 Jarvis Consulting

 Problem solver, culture explorer, lifelong learner.
-I'm a Jarvis data engineer associate graduated from the University of Saskatchewan with an Honors B.Sc. degree in Computer Science and Statistics.
-The blend of academic training has given me the knowledge of both solid coding and analytical background.
-I'm ready to kickstart my career in data engineering, which includes all the exciting things I am passionate about.
+Before joining Jarvis, I graduated from the University of Saskatchewan with an Honors B.Sc. degree in Computer Science and Statistics.
+The blend of academic training has given me both solid coding and analytical skills.
+I found my interest in data engineering in my final year of university, which is a discipline that includes all the exciting things I am passionate about.
 I look forward to opportunities to utilize and develop my skills from Jarvis' clients in Toronto.

 ## Skills